 Check with the Bureau of Education and Cultural Affairs for services available for international students.

 Congratulations!
 Your next steps are: 1.
 Review your acceptance notification and submit your response to the Student Intent-to-Register survey, along with payment for the $100USD enrollment deposit.
 2. Be sure that you have submitted all the International Applicant materials: English … Learn More

 Antioch University Santa Barbara admits students for a specific term; however, if you must postpone your enrollment you are able to do so until the next entrance quarter.
 In order to proceed with your enrollment deferral, you must complete the … Learn More

 Yes.
 International students must have health insurance from a provider approved by AUSB.
-Antioch University has partnered with Collegiate Risk to provide an option for student health insurance.
-Students may go to http://collegiaterisk.com and type antiochuniversity (no spaces, all lower … Learn More
+The University has partnered with UnitedHealthcare to provide students with an option for student health insurance.
+Students may go to www.uhcsr.com/acsa and select the “Enroll Online Now” option … Learn More

 No. You do not need to submit an immunization record.

 Most international students attending Antioch University Santa Barbara hold student (F-1) visas.
 Once you have been admitted and all supplemental international application materials are received (i.e. Financial Statement, passport style photograph, etc..) the AUSB Office of Admissions will provide you … Learn More

 No. At this time there are no on-campus employment opportunities for international students.

 No; however, all students must pay the $100 enrollment deposit by the specified due date on their offer of admission letter.